 8am – Grab Breakfast by the Beach

-On this first day of our Miami in 3 days schedule, you should enjoy waking up and taking in a relaxing breakfast/brunch at any number of great restaurants in Miami Beach.
+On this first day of our Miami in 3 days schedule, you should enjoy waking up and taking in a relaxing breakfast/brunch at any number of great restaurants on Ocean Drive next to Miami Beach.

-A few great places to enjoy this would be Under The Mango Tree, Las Olas Cafe or Charlotte Bakery.
+A few great places to enjoy in Miami Beach would be Under The Mango Tree, Las Olas Cafe or Charlotte Bakery.

 9am – Head to South Beach

-Next, get your bearings of Miami Beach by hopping on the free trolley.
+Next, get your bearings of Miami Beach by hopping on the free trolley towards South Beach.

-With pickups in several places likely near your breakfast venue, you can ride the trolley throughout the greater Miami Beach and not have to worry about finding a parking spot.
+With pickups in several places likely near your breakfast venue along Ocean Drive, you can ride the trolley throughout the greater Miami Beach and not have to worry about finding a parking spot.

-You can’t come to Miami without visiting the famous South Beach, so plan to spend an hour or two there browsing the shops, going for a swim or basking in the sun on the pristine white sand.
+You can’t come to Miami without visiting the famous South Beach, so plan to spend an hour or two there browsing the shops, going for a swim, or basking in the shade under the palm trees on the pristine white sand.

 South Beach can get very crowded, so if you want to avoid hordes of tourists there are quite a few other just as beautiful and less busy beaches on the northside of Miami Beach.